AlePuglisi/perception-localization-mapping-projects/README.md

 rosrun rviz rviz
 ```

+> [!IMPORTANT]
-Then, in RViz add by topic all the useful information to look at (then it is possible to save a custom RViz config to run automatically).
+> In RViz add by topic all the useful information to look at (then it is possible to save a custom RViz config to run automatically).
-<br/>We were not very skilled with ROS, the best practice is to start RViz in the launch itself and define a .rviz configuration file.
+> We were not very skilled with ROS, the best practice is to start RViz in the launch itself and define a ".rviz" configuration file.

 For further details on the task, refer to [first_project assignment](https://github.com/AlePuglisi/perception-localization-mapping-projects/blob/main/first_project.pdf) <br/>